 Transit on Google Maps is a public transportation planning tool that combines the latest agency data with the power of Google Maps.
-It integrates transit stop, route, schedule, and fare information to make trip planning quick and easy for everyone.
+It integrates transit stop, route, schedule, and fare information to make trip planning quick and easy.
 For agencies around the world, Google Maps is a cost-effective solution targeted at transit novices and seasoned travelers alike.
 Google Maps is available in many different languages and is compatible with screen readers for the visually impaired.
 Transit on Google Maps is available on selected mobile devices through Google Maps for mobile.
 Public transportation information is also included in Google Earth.

 Submitting a Transit Feed to Google